EdwardCreighton/BigNum/README.md

   - Addition of two BigNum Int's
   - Subtracting of two BigNum Int's
   - String output of binary representation of a BigNum Int
+  - String output of decimal representation of a BigNum Int